greenboxal/doggohub/doc/administration/operations/moving_repositories.md

 the source directory, all files in the target directory, and then decide what files to copy or not.
-If the source or target directory has many contents this startup phase of rsync can become a burden for your GitLab server.
+If the source or target directory has many contents this startup phase of rsync can become a burden for your DoggoHub server.
 In cases like this you can make rsync's life easier by dividing its work in smaller pieces, and sync one repository at a time.

 In addition to rsync we will use [GNU Parallel](http://www.gnu.org/software/parallel/).
-This utility is not included in GitLab so you need to install it yourself with apt or yum.
-Also note that the GitLab scripts we used below were added in GitLab 8.1.
+This utility is not included in DoggoHub so you need to install it yourself with apt or yum.
+Also note that the DoggoHub scripts we used below were added in DoggoHub 8.1.

-** This process does not clean up repositories at the target location that no longer exist at the source. ** If you start using your GitLab instance with `/mnt/gitlab/repositories`, you need to run `gitlab-rake gitlab:cleanup:repos` after switching to the new repository storage directory.
+** This process does not clean up repositories at the target location that no longer exist at the source. ** If you start using your DoggoHub instance with `/mnt/doggohub/repositories`, you need to run `doggohub-rake doggohub:cleanup:repos` after switching to the new repository storage directory.

-### Parallel rsync for all repositories known to GitLab
+### Parallel rsync for all repositories known to DoggoHub

 This will sync repositories with 10 rsync processes at a time.
 We keep track of progress so that the transfer can be restarted if necessary.